-East Tennessee State University Director of Athletics Scott Carter announced on Jan.
-15, 2019 that Benavia Jenkins has been named the new head coach of the ETSU volleyball program.
+East Tennessee State University announced Benavia Jenkins as the new head coach of the ETSU volleyball program on Jan.
+15, 2019.

-Jenkins, who becomes the seventh head coach in program history, has spent the past three seasons as an assistant coach at the University of South Florida.
+Jenkins, who became the seventh head coach in program history, spent three seasons as an assistant coach at the University of South Florida prior to ETSU.
 Prior to her time at USF, Jenkins coached as an assistant at Coastal Carolina, Santa Fe College in Gainesville, Fla., and was the head coach at Lincoln Park Academy.

 During her time at USF, Jenkins made an immediate impact coaching the middle blockers and outside hitters.
 Jenkins saw outside hitter Jac’cara Walker and middle blocker Clara Payne receive All-American Athletic Conference honors in 2018.
 Walker totaled 375 kills, which ranked third among AAC outside hitters, and also recorded 14 double-doubles.
 Payne, who finished her career fifth all-time in USF history in block assists (360) and eighth in hitting percentage (.282), posted 280 kills, 115 blocks and 29 service aces this past season.

 As a team, USF won 20 matches in 2018, and made its first postseason appearance since 2002.
 The 20 wins were also the most by a Bulls team in over 15 years.
 The 2018 squad ranked third in the conference in blocks and fourth in hitting percentage, while Jaeden Brown finished the year ranked 32nd nationally in total blocks with 146.